- Web Server

 - Site Map/RSS Feeds

-Virtualization With KVM On A Debian Squeeze Server
+Paravirtualization With Xen 4.0 On Debian Squeeze (AMD64)

-Make Browsers Cache Static Files With mod_expires On Apache2 (Debian Squeeze)
+Make Browsers Cache Static Files With mod_expire On Lighttpd (Debian Squeeze)